ompl/ompl/doc/markdown/benchmark.md

   - *date:* the date on which the experiment was performed.
   - *seed:* the random seed used.
   - *setup:* a string containing a “print-out” of all the settings of the SimpleSetup object used during benchmarking.
-- \b plannerConfigs.
+- **plannerConfigs**.
 There are a number of planner types (such as PRM and RRT), but each planner can typically be configured with a number of parameters.
 A planner configuration refers to a planner type with specific parameter settings.
-The \c plannerConfigs table contains the following information:
+The `plannerConfigs` table contains the following information:
-  - *id:* an ID used in the \c runs table to denote that a given planner configuration was used for a run.
+  - *id:* an ID used in the `runs` table to denote that a given planner configuration was used for a run.
   - *name:* the name of the configuration.
 This can be just the planner name, but when using different parameter settings of the same planner it is essential to use more specific names.
   - *settings:* a string containing a “print-out” of all the settings of the planner.
-- \b enums: This table contains description of enumerate types that are measured during benchmarking.
+- **enums**: This table contains description of enumerate types that are measured during benchmarking.
 By default there is only one such such type defined: ompl::base::PlannerStatus.
 The table contains the following information:
   - *name:* name of the enumerate type (e.g., “status”).
   - *value:* numerical value used in the runs
   - *description:* text description of each value (e.g. “Exact solution,” “Approximate solution,” “Timeout,” etc.)
-- \b runs.
-The \c runs table contains information for every run in every experiment.
+- **runs**.
+The `runs` table contains information for every run in every experiment.
 Each run is identified by the following fields:
   - *id:* ID of the run
   - *experimentid:* ID of the experiment to which this run belonged.
   - *plannerid:* ID of the planner configuration used for this run.
   .
   In addition, there will be many benchmark statistics.
 None are *required*, but the OMPL planners all report the properties described above such as time, memory, solution length, simplification time, etc. It is possible that not all planners report the same properties.
 In that case, planners that do not report such properties will have NULL values in the corresponding fields.
-- \b progress.
+- **progress**.
 Some planners (such as RRT*) can also periodically report properties *during* a run.
 This can be useful to analyze the convergence or growth rate.
-The \c progress table contains the following information:
+The `progress` table contains the following information:
   - *runid:* the ID of the run for which progress data was tracked.
   - *time:* the time (in sec.) at which the property was measured.
   .